 You expressly agree, on behalf of yourself and your Authorised Operators, that (a) the credit ratings and other opinions, and valuations, quotes, statistical, quantitative or other information contained in the Application and the Website are, and will be construed solely as, statements of opinion and not statements of fact or recommendations to purchase, hold or sell any securities, (b) the Moody’s Ratings will be weighed solely as one factor in any investment decision made by or on behalf of you and your Authorised Operators, and (c) you and your Authorised Operators will accordingly make your own study and evaluation of each security, and of each issuer and guarantor of, and each provider of credit support for, each security that you may consider purchasing, holding or selling.
 You agree, on behalf of yourself and your Authorised Operators, that (i) none of the credit ratings and other opinions, and valuations, quotes, statistical, quantitative or other information contained in the Application and the Website, or any statements or disclosures by Moody’s regarding the foregoing, shall create any duty of care on the part of Moody’s or any Moody’s affiliate to you or your Authorised Operators, (ii) neither Moody’s nor any Moody’s affiliate is acting as a financial adviser to you, and (iii) none of the credit ratings and other opinions, and valuations, quotes statistical, quantitative or other information contained in the Application and the Website or statements or other communications supplied by Moody’s or any of its employees, representatives or agents shall constitute a representation or a warranty, or the provision of investment advice.

-Your privacy is of utmost importance and concern to the Bank.
+Your privacy and the security of your information are of utmost importance and concern to the Bank.
 The Service does not log your IP address or store your personal information on cookies.
-Except as provided in the Services Agreement, your personal and account information is kept in strictest confidence.
+Except as provided in the Services Agreement, your personal and account information are kept in strictest confidence.

-The Bank takes the security of your information very seriously.
-The Service uses proven technology and physical security measures to ensure a high level of protection of your information.
-The Bank continually monitors trends and works with industry experts and authorities to ensure that we provide the highest level of protection available.
-Security measures include :-
+The Service uses technology and physical security measures to ensure a high level of protection of your information.
+The Bank continually monitors trends and works with industry experts and authorities to ensure that we provide the highest level of protection possible.
+Security measures include:

 (i) Industry-standard encryption

-The Bank’s website uses 256-bit SSL (Secure Sockets Layer) encryption through HTTPS to ensure that others cannot read information traveling between your computer and the Bank’s website.
+The Bank’s website uses 128-bit SSL (Secure Sockets Layer) encryption to ensure that information which is transmitted between your mobile devices or computer and the Bank’s website cannot be read.

 (ii) Last login time displayed

-When you successfully sign in to the Service, the welcome screen will display your last sign-in date and time.
+When you successfully sign in to the Service, the welcome screen will display your last login date and time.
 This will help you determine whether unauthorised parties have accessed your account.
-If you suspect this has happened, contact your Relationship Manager.
+If you suspect this has happened, contact your Relationship Manager immediately.

 (iii) Account lockout and login timeout

-After three failed login attempts, your account login will be disabled.
-Your session will automatically timeout and you will be logged out if you do not transact for 15 minutes.
+After 3 failed login attempts, your account login will be disabled.
+Also, you will be logged out if you do not transact for 17 minutes.

 (iv) Communication to clients

-We will communicate to you when we become aware of new threats to online banking through updates on the website.
+We will keep you informed of new threats to online banking that we are aware of, through updates on the website.
 You should be able to view these messages just before logging on to the Service.

 3. Password precautions

-(i) Choose a password which is difficult to guess and of at least 8 characters in length.
-Please note that the password must include at least 1 capital letter and 1 numeral;
+(i) choose a password which is difficult to guess and of at least 8 characters in length.
+Please note that the password must include at least 1 capital letter and 1 number;

 (ii) your password should not use the same digit or character more than twice;